bsiggelkow/burp/README.md

 * couchbase - Couchbase (v2.5.1)

 ## Setting up the datastore
-This master branch simply uses SQLite as a backing datastore.
-SQLite stores the datbase in a simple file.
-Run the following commands to create the test and development databases.
+This branch uses PostgreSQL relational database as a backing datastore.
+After installing the PostgreSQL database (if needed), run the following commands to create the development and test databases.

 ```
 rake db:create